love-open-design/J-Tech-Photonics-Laser-Tool/README.md

 Restart Inkscape and you're done.

+## Usage

+Open your SVG file in Inkscape.

+Before using the extension, we need to make sure the document is setup correctly.
+Open File > Document Properties.

+Set the document's display units to mm or in.

+This extension only parses the paths and ignores the rest.
+Therefore you need to Ctrl+A to select everything and then press Ctrl+Shift+C or choose Path-> Object to Path.

+Now just run the extension with wanted parameters and press Apply to export to gcode.

 ## Gcode Panel

 > Inside `Inkscape > Extension > Generate GCode for XY Plotter > XY Plotter tool from Love Open Design`